 To qualify, applicants must be a permanent resident of Dawson Creek (living within City boundaries) and have a family income at or below the current recognized Statistics Canada Low-Income Cut-Off (LICO) threshold.

-Application deadlines are February 1, May 1, August 1 and November 1.
+Application deadlines are February 1, May 1,

 How to Apply